-• Electronic Prescribing.
+Electronic Prescribing.
 The use of our software by physicians to perform a variety of functions, including electronic prescribing (ePrescribing), which refers to the electronic routing of prescriptions to pharmacies and the ensuing dispensation, is governed by state and federal law, including fraud and abuse laws.
 States have differing prescription format requirements, which we have programmed into our software.
 Many existing laws and regulations, when enacted, did not anticipate methods of e-commerce now being developed.
 While federal law and the laws of many states permit the electronic transmission of certain prescription orders, the laws of several states neither specifically permit nor specifically prohibit the practice.
 Restrictions exist at the Federal level, however, on the use of ePrescribing for controlled substances and certain other drugs, including a new regulation enacted by the Drug Enforcement Association (DEA) in mid-2010.
 Given the rapid growth of electronic transactions in healthcare, and particularly the growth of the Internet, we expect many additional states to directly address these areas with regulation in the near future.
-In addition, the Department of Health and Human Services published its final "E-Prescribing and the Prescription Drug Program" regulations on November 7, 2005 (effective January 1, 2006), and final regulations governing the standards for EPrescribing Under Medicare Part D on April 7, 2008 (effective June 6, 2008) (E-Prescribing Regulations).
+In addition, the Department of Health and Human Services published its final "E-Prescribing and the Prescription Drug Program" regulations on November 7, 2005 (effective January 1, 2006), and final regulations governing the standards for ePrescribing Under Medicare Part D on April 7, 2008 (effective June 6, 2008) (E-Prescribing Regulations).
 These regulations are required by the Medicare Prescription Drug, Improvement, and Modernization Act of 2003 (MMA).
 The E-Prescribing Regulations consist of detailed standards and requirements, in addition to the HIPAA Standard discussed above, for prescription and other information transmitted electronically in connection with a drug benefit covered by the MMA's Prescription Drug Benefit.
 These standards cover not only transactions between prescribers and dispensers for prescriptions but also electronic eligibility and benefits inquiries and drug formulary and benefit coverage information.
 The standards apply to prescription drug plans participating in the MMA's Prescription Drug Benefit.
 Other rules governing ePrescribing apply to other areas of Medicare and to Medicaid.
-The Medicare Improvements for Patients and Providers Act of 2008 (MIPPA) authorized a new and separate incentive program for individual eligible professionals who are successful electronic prescribers as defined by MIPPA.
-This incentive program is separate from and is in addition to the quality reporting incentive program authorized by Division B of the Tax Relief and Health Care Act of 2006-Medicare Improvements and Extension Act of 2006 and which is now known as the Physician Quality Reporting System (PQRS).
+The Medicare Improvements for Patients and Providers Act of 2008 (MIPPA) authorized a new and separate incentive program for individual eligible professionals who are successful electronic prescribers as defined by MIPPA, as well as a set of penalties for those not transmitting a minimum number of electronic prescriptions or participating in the Electronic Health Record Incentive Program (Meaningful Use).
+This incentive program is separate from and is in addition to the quality reporting incentive program authorized by Division B of the Tax Relief and Health Care Act of 2006 -Medicare Improvements and Extension Act of 2006 and which is now known as the Physician

+Quality Reporting System (PQRS).
 Eligible professionals do not need to participate in PQRS to participate in the ePrescribing Incentive Program.
-Both programs were in effect throughout 2011 and will remain in effect for 2012.
+Both programs were in effect throughout 2012 and remain in effect for 2013, with both generating payment adjustments for non-participating providers.
 To the extent that these new initiatives and regulations foster the accelerated adoption of ePrescribing and Allscripts is a leader in the ePrescribing space, our business benefits from these incentive programs.
 However HITECH is the most prominent incentive program since its passage, reducing the impact the MIPPA and PQRS programs have in spurring greater adoption of ePrescribing or other health information technology.